Students: Your future starts here!

 Midpoint Check-In

-The midpoint check-in meeting with E+I will occur during the week of October 27, 2025.
+The midpoint check-in meeting with E+I will occur during the middle of the cohort.
 More details to come later.

 Wrap-Up Meeting